yuanhang0/yuanhang0.github.io/_posts/2021-02-04-effect-size.md

 p  = P(T \ge t~|~H_0) = 1-\Phi(1.837) \approx 0.033,
 $$

 which means that the probability of observing a sample with a more extreme test statistic value would be 0.033.
-Note that p-value is smaller than 0.05, so we would also reject $H_0$ at level 95% from the perspective of p-value.
+Note that the p-value is smaller than 0.05, so we would also reject $H_0$ at level 95% from the perspective of the p-value.

 We see that Cohen's $d$, $\delta$, also provides us some kind of information like p-value.
 But instead of probability, it gives us the standardized difference between two means.
 The larger $\delta$ is, the stronger is the evidence that suggests rejecting $H_0$.